Snaacky/thewiki/docs/guides/htpc.md

 ontop=yes
 profile=high-quality
 blend-subtitles=video
-#If you aren't using the DRC Filter, change this to auto-safe for better performance.
+#If you aren't using the DRC Filter, you can change this to auto-safe for better performance.
 hwdec=auto-copy
 gpu-api=vulkan
 target-colorspace-hint=yes